 - Add eggs and vanilla, mix until blended.

-- Add peanut butter and mix again until blended.
+- Add nut butter and mix again until blended.

 - Add in oatmeal, flour, coconut.
 Mix until blended.

-- Add in chocolate, nuts and dried fruit, then mix until blended.
+- Add in chips, nuts and dried fruit, then mix until blended.

 - Drop by spoonfuls onto a cookie sheet (12 to each pan).